Diagnosis & Treatment

 - Wear and tear injuries as we age

-While some symptoms like a clicking sound and knee pain are classically associated with a meniscus tear, diagnosis might require careful examination by an orthopedic surgeon, as well as x-ray and MRI to determine the cause and extent of the injury.
+Some symptoms like a clicking sound and knee pain are classically associated with a meniscus tear.
+However, a diagnosis might need careful examination by an orthopedic surgeon.
+They can order an x-ray and/or MRI to determine the cause and extent of the injury.

 Knee pain can be caused by several other knee conditions, so it’s important that you get the right diagnosis.
-A bucket handle meniscus tear can result in a locked knee, which requires immediate surgical attention.
+A bucket handle meniscus tear can lead to a locked knee, which needs immediate attention.